Framework-R-D/phlex-design/doc/hof_operators.rst

 Phlex will not schedule a predicate for execution if it is not bound to a filter.
 Phlex will also not schedule a filter for execution if there are no non-filter algorithms downstream of it.
+Predicates can be evaluated on (e.g.) run-level data-product sets and applied to algorithms that process data from data-product sets that are subsets of the run (e.g. events).

 Observers
 ---------